La Première (French TV network): History

+Services

+La Première consists of nine radio and television services serving eleven regions, departments or communities of Overseas France.
+The channels carry programmes that reflect the needs of the regions, including news bulletins and programmes reflective of the region's culture and history.
+These include regional language programming where applicable.

+The network also operates Radio Outre-mer La Première as a national internet radio station, which carries a mix of music and programmes from all of the La Première stations.
+France Télévisions previously operated an equivalent national television channel, France Ô, but it was closed in 2020 due to declining viewership, and replaced by a digital platform.

-La Première radio is available only in overseas territories/departments and on the Internet via the website www.la1ere.fr.
-The content changes depending on what radio station you're listening to online or depending on where you live in the overseas territories/departments just like France 3 does with the regional news bulletins such as 12/13, Soir 3 or other regional shows.
+La Première radio is available only in overseas territories/departments and on the Internet via the website la1ere.fr.
+The content changes depending on what radio station one is listening to online or depending on where they live in the overseas territories/departments just like France 3 does with the regional news bulletins such as 12/13, Soir 3 or other regional shows.
 It also offers free streaming online for radio and TV.
 The television broadcast on the website is only for those who live in the overseas territories/departments.

-Note that the territory of French Southern and Antarctic Lands (TAAF) does not have a dedicated station as the population is transient and non-indigenous.
+The territory of French Southern and Antarctic Lands (TAAF) does not have a dedicated station as the population is transient and non-indigenous.
 Broadcasts, stories and breaking news concerning TAAF would be handled by Réunion La Première as they arise as oversight of TAAF is headquartered in the Réunionnaise commune of Saint Pierre.
 The other territory without a station, Clipperton Island, also has no permanent population and is actually private property of the French government.